-The Local Harvest Initative is a growing partnership of UNH Dining, the Sustainability Institute, and local producers.
-Through the Local Harvest Initiative, UNH Dining is committed to serving locally, regionally, and sustainably grown, produced, and manufactured items to the greatest extent possible.
+The Local Harvest Initiative is a partnership of UNH Dining, the Sustainability Institute, and local producers.
+Through the Local Harvest Initiative, UNH Dining is committed to serving locally, regionally, and sustainably grown, produced, and manufactured items to the greatest extent possible (Approximately 22% of Dining's budget is spent on local food).
 Many of these items are included regularly in the dining halls and campus retail outlets, and others are purchased for special events such as the annual Local Harvest Feast.
-The sustainability commitment of UNH Dining is part of the university’s broader Food & Society Initiative, which commits UNH to being a sustainable food community that promotes healthy food systems from farm to fork to health and nutrition outcomes.
+This effort is part of the university’s broader Food & Society Initiative, which commits UNH to being a sustainable food community that promotes healthy food systems.

-Serving locally and regionally grown, produced, and manufactured items ensures that the food served is the freshest possible while helping to support our local economy, a vibrant regional agricultural infrastructure, and a healthy food system.
-We look for farms and food producers or manufacturers located within a 250 mile radius from UNH.
+Serving sustainable food helps support our local economy, a vibrant regional agricultural infrastructure, and a healthy food system.
+UNH Dining looks for farms and food producers or manufacturers located within a 250 mile radius from UNH.
 Additional criteria that UNH Dining considers in its purchasing decisions include:

 - USDA Certified Organic: This certification indicates that specific production and handling practices were taken for the applicable food items.
 Producers must apply for certification annually, and producers' operations are inspected annually to ensure that all criteria are being met properly.
 Examples of USDA Certified Organic foods served on campus include vegetables from the UNH Organic Garden Club, Stonyfield Farm yogurt, and Abigail's Bakery bread.